Review & report of our short break to Pompeii and the Amalfi Coast in April 2017.

 We also walked along the Via Stabiana and the Via Abbondanza main Roman roads, with their stepping stones to allow crossing the street without having to step in the raw sewage which used to flow down the street, and the deep grooves where the wheels of carts had worn away the basalt paving blocks.

 Our photos show how popular the site is – we shared it with thousands of other visitors.
-What we know about the AD 79 eruption is mainly drawn from the two letters written by Pliny the Younger to his friend Tacitus, in which he describes the eruption and the death of his uncle, Pliny the Elder.
-See the “Pliny” tab for the text of these letters.
+What we know about the AD 79 eruption is mainly drawn from the two letters written by Pliny the Younger to his friend Tacitus, in which he describes the eruption and the death of his uncle, Pliny the Elder, though there is some controversy over the exact date of the destruction in AD79.
+See the "Pliny" tab for the text of these letters.

 We decided to go up to the crater rim of Vesuvius for €22 pp. The trip is mostly by bumpy bus from Pompeii up through increasingly elegant suburbs and then over rough National Park tracks through the forest to the upper coach park, followed by a 20-minute walk up to the top on an ash-covered footpath to the crater rim.
 Here there are guides from the Volcano Observatory who will tell you all about the volcanic activity in the area.